 - 1. Contractor shall provide Drug Medi-Cal substance use disorder treatment services at State certified locations to eligible beneficiaries of Stanislaus County, as identified in this Agreement, including all exhibits. - 2.
-Contractor shall provide services as described in Exhibit C, Stanislaus County, Behavioral Health & Recovery DMC-ODS Modality of Covered Service. - 3.
-Descriptions and comply with Exhibit D, DHCS DMC-ODS Requirements and Exhibit E, SABG Requirements, attached hereto and incorporated by this reference. - 4.
-Contractor shall comply with Drug Medi-Cal and County policies and procedures and Document Guidelines.
+Contractor shall provide services as described in Exhibit C, Stanislaus County, Behavioral Health & Recovery DMC-ODS Modality of Covered Service

+Descriptions and comply with Exhibit D, DHCS DMC-ODS Requirements and Exhibit E, SABG Requirements, attached hereto and incorporated by this reference.

-- 5. Contractor shall comply with the Stanislaus County Substance Use Disorder Provider Guidelines, by this reference incorporated herein, made available by County on the BHRS Extranet -> SUD->Provider Guidelines.
-No formal amendment of this agreement is required for changes to the Provider Guidelines to apply. - 6.
-Youth Residential License Requirements, at this time: - DCSS licensing as an STRTP - DHCS Licensing & ASAM or DHCS LOC designation - DMC certification - 7.
-Contract shall participate in SUD Program Monitoring annually, at minimum, including but not limited, to the follow: - a.
-Minimum Quality Drug Treatment Standards (MQDTS) Monitoring tools made available by the County on the Stanislaus County website -> County Services -> BHRS -> Quick Links -> Contract Services -> MQDTS Monitoring - b.
-SUD Program Monitoring Instrument is made available by the Stanislaus County website located at www.StanCounty.com -> County Services -> BHRS -> Contract Services -> Quick Links ->SUD Monitoring Tools - c.
+- 3. Contractor shall comply with Drug Medi-Cal and County policies and procedures and Document Guidelines. - 4.
+Contractor shall comply with the Stanislaus County Substance Use Disorder Provider Guidelines, by this reference incorporated herein, made available by County on the BHRS Extranet -> SUD->Provider Guidelines.
+No formal amendment of this agreement is required for changes to the Provider Guidelines to apply. - 5.
+Contractor shall participate in SUD Program Monitoring annually, at minimum, including, but not limited to, the following: - a.
+Minimum Quality Drug Treatment Standards (MQDTS) Monitoring tools made available by the County on the Stanislaus County website -> County Services -> BHRS -> Quick Links -> Contract Services -> MQDTS Monitoring. - SUD Program Monitoring Instrument is made available by the Stanislaus County website located at www.StanCounty.com -> County Services -> BHRS -> Contract Services -> Quick Links -> FY 2019/2020 SUD Monitoring Tools. - c.
 Onsite Review - d.
-Any deficiencies or areas for improvement identified by County shall be corrected by Contractor via corrective action plans. - e.
+Any deficiencies or areas for improvement identified by County shall be corrected by Contractor via corrective action plans. - 6.
 Contractor shall comply with BHRS DMC-ODS Practice Guidelines posted on the BHRS Extranet -> SUD -> DMC-ODS Practice Guidelines. - 7.
 Contractor shall establish and maintain, at Contractor's cost, the following computer system: - a.
 Windows 10 OS (32 bit or 64 bit); - b.
 Antivirus solution (i.e. Sophos, Norton, McAfee); - c.
 Firewall (Windows Firewall on); - d.
-WiFi capability when connecting via wireless Contractor must not use free; - e.
+WiFi capability when connecting via wireless Contractor must not use free - e.
 WiFi spots that do not require a password but rather use their own wireless connection with WPA2 (WiFi Protected Access 2) protocol to establish a secure connection; - f.
-Parallels Client (to connect to EHR) which is a free software that is provided to the contractor; - g.
-The above computer system will insure Contractor can access the County's Electronic Health Record (EHR) and State Databases for the submission of - h. information required under the terms and conditions of this Agreement, including but not limited to the submission of: - Drug Medi-Cal claims; - CalOMS (California Outcomes Measurements System) treatment admission, annual updates, and discharge data, including client demographic data; - ASAM (American Society of Addiction Medicine) Level of Care data; - Initial contact data for each Medi-Cal beneficiary; and - DATAR (Drug Alcohol Treatment Access Report) waiting list record. - 8.
-Contractor shall complete all required data entry in accordance with DMC-ODS Intergovernmental Agreement, County policies and procedures, and BHRS DMCODS Documentation Guidelines posted on the BHRS Extranet.

-- 9. Contractor shall provide agreed upon number of comprehensive SUD assessment slots.
+Parallels Client (to connect to EHR) which is a free software that is provided to the contractor - g.
+The above computer system will insure Contractor can access the County's Electronic Health Record (EHR) and State Databases for the submission of

+- h. information required under the terms and conditions of this Agreement, including but not limited to the submission of: - Drug Medi-Cal claims;

+• CalOMS (California Outcomes Measurements System) treatment admission, annual updates, and discharge data, including client demographic data;

+- ASAM (American Society of Addiction Medicine) Level of Care data; - Initial contact data for each Medi-Cal beneficiary; and - DATAR (Drug Alcohol Treatment Access Report) waiting list record. - 8.
+Contractor shall complete all required data entry in accordance with DMC-ODS Intergovernmental Agreement, County policies and procedures, and BHRS DMCODS Documentation Guidelines posted on the BHRS Extranet. - 9.
+Contractor shall provide agreed upon number of comprehensive SUD assessment slots.
 Following completion of comprehensive SUD assessment, contractor will assist client in scheduling first service at the appropriate level of care based on ASAM indication and medical necessity. - 10.
 Contractor shall actively participate in the following meetings, committees or collaborations: BHRS Behavioral Health Equity Committee (BHEC), SUD Quality Improvement Council (QIC), SUD Peer Review, SUD Providers meeting (Program coordinators and managers only), and any other meetings, committees or collaborations found appropriate between Contractor and Contract monitor.